reilabs/llvm-to-cairo/docs/ALU Design.md

 #### Vectors

-Neither the Cairo VM, Cairo language nor no-std Rust have support for vector operations.
+Neither the Cairo VM, Cairo language nor no-std Rust have support for vectorized operations.

 LLVM IR has vectors as first class citizens.
 However, _[vector types are used where multiple primitive data are operated in parallel using a single instruction (SIMD)](https://llvm.org/docs/LangRef.html#t-vector)_.
-If Cairo target definition supplied to `rustc` will not suggest the existence of vector extension on the target platform, we do not expect any vector intrinsics to appear in the IR.
-Therefore, vector support is not planned in the initial phase of the project.
+If Cairo target definition supplied to `rustc` does not suggest the existence of vector extension on the target platform, we would not expect any vector intrinsics to appear in the IR.
+Therefore, vector support is not planned as part of the initial phase of the project.

-#### Type conversion
+#### Type Conversion

 Cairo does not have Rust's `as` keyword, so it's not possible to do e.g. `let a = b as u32` given `b` is a `u64`.